 The track goes all the way down to Deep Creek, where it stops.

 So, now I need to walk all the way back up to where Road to Nowhere splits into two.
-Or, continue “off track” along Deep Creek to where it meets the Deep Creek Track.
+Or, continue “off track” along Deep Creek to where it meets the Caleyi Trail (also incorrectly called the Deep Creek Track).
 At the risk of getting very wet and/or muddy, I push on through sometimes head-high palms.
-[To avoid having to walk off-track, continue along the right-hand fork of the Road to Nowhere which descends to the Deep Creek Trail.]
+[To avoid having to walk off-track, continue along the right-hand fork of the Road to Nowhere which descends to the Caleyi Trail.]

-Surprisingly and much to my (pleasant!) surprise, I manage to reach Deep Creek Trail, which ironically is much muddier than the off-track walk along the creek.
+Surprisingly and much to my (pleasant!) surprise, I manage to reach Caleyi Trail, which ironically is much muddier than the off-track walk along the creek.

 This area is popular with mountain bikes (although none of the narrow tracks are legal MTB tracks), which has contributed to the erosion.
 I take it very carefully through this section, which follows Deep Creek for a while before crossing it on a fallen log.